pauldmccarthy/fsleyes/userdoc/plugins.rst

           range of built-in plugins can be found in ``fsleyes/plugins/``.

-.. warning:: FSLeyes assumes that all views, controls, and tools have unique
+.. warning:: FSLeyes assumes that all views, controls, tools, and layouts have
-             class names.
-So expect problems if, for example, you define your own FSLeyes control with the name
+             unique class names.
+So expect problems if, for example, you define your own FSLeyes control with the name :class:`~fsleyes.controls.overlaylistpanel.OverlayListPanel`.
-             :class:`~fsleyes.controls.overlaylistpanel.OverlayListPanel`.